1999 Sydney hailstorm: Conditions and climatology

-Development of the storm
+Progression of the storm

 Formation and southern Sydney

 The storm cell formed at 4:25 pm AEST to the north of Nowra, roughly 115 km south-southwest of Sydney.
 After forming, it initially headed towards the coast in a northeasterly direction.
 The cell passed just to the west of Kiama at around 5:15 pm and gained a 'severe' classification from the Bureau of Meteorology at the same time.
 'Severe' is a classification used by the Bureau of Meteorology for thunderstorms which meet a specific criteria, namely producing hailstones with a diameter of 2 cm or more, wind gusts of 90 km/h or greater and flash flooding, or tornadoes.
 This classification is also used by the Bureau to classify the attributes of a storm at any given time during its life.

 The storm continued to move in a northeasterly direction, crossing the coast just north of Kiama at 5:25 pm.
 It was downgraded from a severe thunderstorm and proceeded to move further off the coast for another 15 minutes while gaining speed to around 37 km/h.
 The storm then veered northward at 5:40 pm and continued parallel to the coast.
 Around 6:00 pm, directly east of Wollongong, the storm changed direction again, this time to north-northeast, and continued parallel to the coastline.
 Moderate hailstones were recorded falling in Wollongong as the western edge of the storm passed over the area, and the storm was reclassified as severe.

 The storm moved parallel to the coast in a north-northeasterly direction for the next fifty minutes.
 It maintained a severe classification though did not impact heavily on the coastal suburbs, because it was entirely offshore.
 The western edge of the storm, however, recrossed the coastline just east of Helensburgh, 40 km south-southwest of Sydney, at about 7:00 pm.
 Ten minutes later the direction of the storm veered slightly more northward and the centre of the storm crossed back onto land at Bundeena at around 7:20 pm.